Phhofm/models/README.md

 **4xNomos8kS**C - My fifth release - a realistic photo upscaling RRDBNet model based on musl's Nomos8k_sfw dataset.

+**4xHFA2kLUDAVESwinIR_light** - My sixth release - a lightweight anime upscaling model which handles realistic degradations like compression, noise and blur, trained on musl's HFA2kLUDVAE dataset.

+**4xHFA2kLUDVAESRFormer_light** - Also in my sixth release - a lightweight anime upscaling model which handles realistic degradations like compression, noise and blur, trained on musl's HFA2kLUDVAE dataset (different network).

 ### Experimental / In Progress

 **1xunstroyerCompact** - A compact model removing various degradations (blur, noise, compression) from an image.
 Trained with using kim's destroyer script on musl's Nomos8k_sfw dataset.